A rediscovery of music and methods of the past and what they can teach us today through the work of eleven composers who also happened to be women.

 Schmidt-Rogers, L. 1994.
 Marie Jaëll: Pianist, Composer and Pedagogue.
 American Music Teacher, Vol. 43, No. 4 (Feb/Mar 1994). pp. 18-21.
 Music Teachers National Association.

-Straber, L. 2017.
+Struber, L. 2017.
 The Education of Musical Thinking Through the Hand According to Marie Jaëll.
-Dissertation.
-University of Washington
+Thesis.
+University of Washington.

 Mel Bonis (1858-1937)

 Daum, J. 2013.
 Mel Bonis, Six Works for Flute and Piano.
+Doctoral dissertation.
 Arizona State University.

 Geliot, C. 2000.
 Mel Bonis.
 Femme et compositeur (1858-1937).
 Univers musical.